Do you have a Maintenance Issue?

 2) Check the breaker box to make sure that the breaker has not been tripped.

 3) Check if you have a clean filter.

 Tips for Best Results from Your Dishwasher:

 1) Before running your dishwasher, turn on the hot water at the kitchen sink to purge the cold water from the pipes.
 The water must be 130-140 degrees Fahrenheit to properly activate the detergent.
 USE ONLY DISHWASHER DETERGENT NOT DISHWASHING SOAP.
-(CAUTION: WATER TEMPERATURES OVER 130 DEGRESS CAN CAUSE BURNS)
+(CAUTION: WATER TEMPERATURES OVER 130 DEGREES CAN CAUSE BURNS)

 2) Rinse dishes thoroughly.

 3) If the dwelling has a garbage disposal, run it to remove any food that might otherwise back into the dishwasher when it drains.

 4) Start the dishwasher immediately after adding detergent.